ebeseb/kernel_testing_framework/README.md

 The files in `.vscode` are setup in a way such that debugging in VSCode will always configure and build the Debug build before starting the debugging session with F5 to always ensure an up to date build.

+For it all to work in the devcontainer, make sure to install `Nsight VSCode Edition` and `C/C++ Extension Pack` extensions also inside the devcontainer, not just on the local VSCode.

 ### Docker and Dev Container
 This repo includes a `Dockerfile` and `devcontainer.json` for portability.